Auto Insurance may include six types of coverage depending on policy-specific declarations.

 We have provided the basic types of car insurance coverage options below with a brief overview.

 - Collision Coverage – This basic insurance type covers your vehicle if you collide, or drive into, something.

-This typically covers collisions with other cars as well as if you were to run into a wall, barrier or bridge or other items not excluded by your policy.
+This typically covers collisions with other cars as well as if you were to run into a wall, barrier, or bridge, or other items not excluded by your policy.

-- Comprehensive Coverage – This coverage covers anything that may happen to your car that is not directly related a collision.
+- Comprehensive Coverage – This coverage covers anything that may happen to your car that is not directly related to a collision.

 This may include other perils such as theft, fire, hitting a deer, or vandalism.

-- Liability Coverage – This coverage covers the damages when you are the at fault party in an accident and you damage someone else’s car or property.
+- Liability Coverage – This coverage covers the damages when you are the at-fault party in an accident and you damage someone else’s car or property.

 The Law in the state of Connecticut mandates liability coverage, it is important that you as the driver make certain you have an adequate amount of coverage.

 - Medical Payments – Also called “MedPay” or “PIP” in some states.
 This coverage may pay for any injuries to the driver or passengers that occur if an accident occurred while you as the policyholder or your authorized driver was driving.

 Now that you understand a bit more about the different types of auto insurance available, you are probably ready to find the right coverage for you.